 The 6X0.2 slit (6 arcseconds in the spatial direction and 0.2 arcseconds wide in the dispersion direction) is supported for use with all four of the echelle gratings.
-However, because there will be ambiguous overlap of wavelengths in the resulting echellogram, the STIS STScI pipeline will not calibrate echelle data that use the long echelle slit.
-The pipeline will produce an uncalibrated FITS image and the user will be responsible for calibrating the data, since, due to the ambiguous mapping of wavelength to pixel, the reduction of long-slit echelle data is an inherently source-dependent and interactive process.
-Observers are encouraged to weigh this archival impact against the added scientific value of using a long slit.
+However, observers should be aware of the ambiguous overlap in the resulting echellogram that makes the reduction of long-slit echelle data an inherently source-dependent and interactive process.